Ever wondered where the word “clock” really comes from?

 Or have you ever asked yourself where your Irish family name comes from?

-Or have you ever wondered how did your ancestors view themselves in relation to nature and their environment?
+Or have you ever wondered how your ancestors viewed themselves in relation to nature and their environment?

 The Irish Roots of Time: A Mind-Blowing Revelation

-Kevin paints time not as a ticking clock but as a ripple in a pond, with the present as the epicenter and our ancestors vibrating in the outer waves.
+Kevin paints time not as a ticking clock but as a ripple in a pond, with the present as the epicentre and our ancestors vibrating in the outer waves.

 This section will leave you rethinking everything you thought you knew about time.